MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2019.md

 ## Installation components

-These components should be installed on the server, before you install VMM.
+These components should be installed on the server before you install VMM.

 **Component** | **VMM server** | **VMM console**
 --- | --- | ---
-Active Directory | The VMM management server must be a domain member.<br><br> The computer name should not exceed 15 characters. | A computer with the VMM console installed should be a domain member.
+Active Directory | The VMM management server must be a domain member.<br><br> The computer name shouldn't exceed 15 characters. | A computer with the VMM console installed should be a domain member.
 Windows ADK | [Download](/windows-hardware/get-started/adk-install) Windows ADK for Windows 10 and download windows PE Add on for ADK| Not applicable
 PowerShell | PowerShell 5.0 | PowerShell 4.0, 5.0
 .NET (minimum) | 4.6 |  4.5